CodeSmile-0000011110110111/de.codesmile.luny/README.md

 If you agree, please [join my Patreon](https://www.patreon.com/CodeSmile) to stay informed.
 Do consider supporting the project financially!

 I remain confident that Luny is going to be fully community funded by 2028.
 If not, it would have to become (at least in parts) a paid product or service in some way.
 That's plan B. Plan C is me handing over an application where Luny is just a project showcasing my programming authority.
 Agh.
-I'd really rather spend my remaining 16 years of worklife-balancing on Luny alone.
+I'd really rather spend my remaining 16 years of worklife-balancing on Luny alone, or with companions (cubes, budgies, devs, you name it).